GraphOracle: Efficient Fully-Inductive Knowledge Graph Reasoning via Relation-Dependency Graphs: Introduction

-Motivated by this insight, we introduce \textbf{\textsc{GraphOracle}}, a relation-centric framework that converts entity–relation interactions into a compact \textit{Relation-Dependency Graph (RDG)}.
-Unlike INGRAM and ULTRA, which generate excessive connections, our RDG retains only meaningful directed precedence links, yielding significantly fewer edges yet richer compositional patterns, with its effectiveness remaining stable as the number of relations increases (see Fig.~\ref{fig:kg_relation_comparison1}).
+To realize this design, we propose \textbf{\textsc{GraphOracle}}, a relation-centric framework that transforms entity–relation interactions into a compact \textit{Relation-Dependency Graph (RDG)}.
+Unlike INGRAM and ULTRA, which generate excessive connections, our RDG retains only meaningful directed precedence links, yielding significantly fewer edges yet richer compositional patterns, with its effectiveness remaining stable as the number of relations increases.
 To capture relation dependencies for specific query, we design a multi-head attention mechanism that recursively propagates information over the RDG, dynamically assembling relation recipes conditioned on the query.
-By pre-training on four KGs in the general domain, \textsc{GraphOracle} only needs minimal finetune to achieve exceptional adaptability across transductive, inductive, and cross-domain reasoning tasks, improving performance by over 35\% on average compared to state-of-the-art methods.
+By pre-training on four KGs in the general domain, \textsc{GraphOracle} only needs minimal finetune to achieve exceptional adaptability across transductive, inductive, and cross-domain reasoning tasks, improving performance by over 16.8\% on average compared to state-of-the-art methods.
 Our key contributions in this work can be summarized as follows:

 \begin{itemize}[leftmargin=*] \item We introduce \textbf{\textsc{GraphOracle}}, a relation-centric foundation model that converts knowledge graphs into RDGs, explicitly encoding compositional patterns while reducing the number of edges on the relation graph compared to prior approaches.